lucianoayres/taco/README.md

 taco -output=my-taco.txt /path/to/dir1 /path/to/dir2
 ```

-This command concatenates all text files from `/path/to/dir1` and `/path/to/dir2` into `my-taco.txt`.
+This command recursively concatenates all text files from `/path/to/dir1` and `/path/to/dir2` into `my-taco.txt`.

+### Exclude Specific Files or Directories

+While Taco automatically skips hidden and binary files, if you want to exclude specific files or directories, you can reorganize your folders or temporarily rename files.
+Future versions may include flags for exclusion.

 ## Limitations

--   **No Subdirectory Traversal**: Taco processes files only in the specified directories and does not traverse subdirectories.
 -   **Binary Files Excluded**: Binary files (like images, videos, executables) are automatically excluded to prevent unexpected results.
 -   **Hidden Files Skipped**: Files and directories starting with a dot `.` are considered hidden and are skipped.
+-   **No Exclusion Flags**: Currently, there are no flags to exclude specific files or directories from processing.

 ## Contributions 🍽️